Zhanjiang: Military

 Zhanjiang serves as the headquarters of the South Sea Fleet of the People's Liberation Army Navy.
-It is also serves as the home base of 1st and 2nd (formerly 164th) Marine Brigades of the People's Liberation Army Navy Marine Corps.
+It also serves as the home base of 1st and 2nd (formerly 164th) Marine Brigades of the People's Liberation Army Navy Marine Corps.

 Economy

 Zhanjiang is a major port city and trade center with a diversified industrial base that includes shipbuilding, textiles, petrochemicals, automobiles, chemicals, electrical appliances, and rice processing.
-Since the mid-2010s, the city has rapidly transformed into a modern manufacturing and export hub.
-By 2022, the Zhongke (Guangdong) Refinery and Petrochemical Project processed 14.55 million tons of crude oil and produced 834,600 tons of ethylene, reaching an output value exceeding 100 billion yuan.
+Since the mid-2010s, the city has rapidly developed into a modern manufacturing and export hub.
+By 2022, the Zhongke (Guangdong) Refinery and Petrochemical Project processed 14.55 million tons of crude oil and produced 834,600 tons of ethylene, with an output value exceeding 100 billion yuan.

 In 2024, investment in key projects topped 487 billion yuan, while industrial investment rose 56% year-on-year.
-Zhanjiang’s strategy now focuses on high-quality growth, expanding industries such as green steel, new energy, AI, marine equipment, and port logistics, alongside its vital role in the South China Sea oil and gas sector.
-By 2025, manufacturing is projected to contribute nearly 30% of GDP, marking the city’s shift from fast expansion to sustainable, innovation-driven development.
+Zhanjiang's strategy now focuses on high-quality growth, expanding industries such as green steel, new energy, AI, marine equipment, and port logistics, alongside its vital role in the South China Sea oil and gas sector.
+By 2025, manufacturing is projected to contribute nearly 30% of GDP.

 Port of Zhanjiang

-The Port of Zhanjiang, historically known as Guangzhouwan, is one of China’s key maritime gateways.
-Built in 1956, it was the first modern port designed and developed after the founding of the People’s Republic of China and today serves as the headquarters of the People’s Liberation Army Navy’s South Sea Fleet.
+The Port of Zhanjiang, historically known as Guangzhouwan, is one of China's key maritime gateways.
+Built in 1956, it was the first modern port designed and developed after the founding of the People's Republic of China and today serves as the headquarters of the People's Liberation Army Navy's South Sea Fleet.

-Recognized as one of China’s eight major ports, Zhanjiang handles an annual throughput exceeding 260 million tons.
+Recognized as one of China's eight major ports, Zhanjiang handles an annual throughput exceeding 260 million tons.
 As a natural deep-water port, it has an average depth of around 15–20 meters and is protected by three outer islands that provide safe anchorage and shelter for large vessels.
 The port connects southern and western China to the global market, enabling trade with over 100 countries and supporting major industries in the region—particularly steel manufacturing and petrochemicals.

 Agriculture

 Zhanjiang has long been a hub of agricultural production, historically dominated by sugarcane, which reached over 10 million tons in 2007.
-The city also produces pineapples, bananas, papayas, seafood, farmed prawns, fish, and Akoya cultured pearls, reflecting a diverse and tropical-focused agricultural base.
+The city also produces pineapples, bananas, papayas, seafood, farmed prawns, fish, and Akoya cultured pearls.

-By 2025, Zhanjiang’s agriculture has modernized and diversified, integrating eco-friendly farming, aquaculture, and high-tech greenhouses.
+By 2025, Zhanjiang's agriculture had modernized and diversified, integrating eco-friendly farming, aquaculture, and high-tech greenhouses.
 New agricultural enterprises continue to expand, while collaboration with Taiwan and Guangdong supports advanced techniques in tropical fruit cultivation, fisheries, and ecological agriculture, strengthening both domestic supply and exports.
-The sector is increasingly tied to sustainable development and technological innovation, positioning Zhanjiang as a leading agricultural hub in southern China.